 When I was buying conc.
 H2SO4 the smallest quantity I could buy was 10 L barrel from a local plating supplier.
 I'm not sure if I was lucky or not to find a place that would sell it to me as it was the first and closest place I went to.
 I only needed 4 liters but because it was so cheap (A$1.20/liter) it didn't matter.
 I've already got what I need so the rest is just sitting there.
 I also brought a 25 Kg bag on soda ash from chemical supplier so I could neutralize it as I finish with it.
 I suppose it depends on the area you live.
 AFAIK in Australia conc.
 H2SO4 is not a protected chemical.
 Just ring as many places as you can, such as plating suppliers, and raw chemical suppliers.
 Just make sure you can tell them a good reason for using it (e.g for anodizing ).

 I have seen how quickly this stuff turns biological mass into charcoal.
 I do not plan on ever letting get on my skin.
-Get all the proper clothing, goggles [linked by editor to product info at Amazon] (preferably a face mask), chemical rubber gloves [linked by editor to product info at Amazon], ect from a industrial safety supplier or a plating supplier may even help with this.
+Get all the proper clothing, goggles (preferably a face mask), rubber gloves [on eBay or Amazon affil links], ect from a industrial safety supplier or a plating supplier may even help with this.
 And ALWAYS handle next to a fresh water supply for immediate flushing of the skin in case of a emergency.
 I learned getting the acid was the simplest part, getting all the other equipment just to use it was much more difficult, e.g finding suitable storage containers, safety clothing, measuring flasks, pH meter and building cabinets to store it.